 Studying Stress and Wellness in Johannesburg

-Columbia GSAPP redefines the relationship between site and studio by studying stress and public health in Johannesburg, South Africa.
+Columbia GSAPP redefines the relationship between site and studio by studying public health in three cities

 This past spring eight graduate students from Columbia University Graduate School of Architecture and Planning (GSAPP) traveled to Johannesburg, South Africa, as part of a new initiative between the school and design firm NBBJ.
 Their joint mission was to gain a new understanding of stress and wellness at the intersection of urban public health, architecture, and cities.
 Johannesburg is the site of the latest node of the GSAPP’s global Studio-X network to open, at a time when architectural education is becoming more immersive, extending work from the studio to the site and back again.

 Johannesburg served as a unique and uniquely stressed environment to study, presenting a possibility for the greatest invention towards wellness.
 The epidemiological term “social equivalency” became an important concept for our observations of built form, constructed since the end of Apartheid.
 We focused on three particular areas: Hillbrow in Central Johannesburg, the Bara area within Soweto, and Alexandra.

 Prior to the trip, students and faculty alike struggled to gain access to data we found in maps and statistics.
 But remote access to information is limiting, with a majority of key documents found only in archives and libraries that are yet to be placed online.
 Therefore the students learned about the city, in part, through close readings of Google Maps, select bibliographies, and data collected by international agencies; later this information would be expanded upon by faculty-organized lectures and symposia.
 Among other things, this process raised the need to rethink the relationship of the distance separating site and studio

 Health symposium held at Columbia University Graduate School of Architecture and Planning.

 Courtesy Hilary Sample